jaydenmilne/CS340/docs/game-commands.md

 ### `dealCards` Command
 Client Command.

-Sends destinationCards to the client, as well as the shardCards for that player.
+Sends DestinationCards and ShardCards to the player.
+These are new cards to be added to their hand.
 Step 2 of selecting destination cards.

 #### Syntax
 ```json